 Goal #3 – I want a home that reflects who I am and is enjoyable to live in.
 I need to stop striving in my home and be able to relax and enjoy it.
 Let it serve me instead of me serving it.
 The striving is exhausting- perhaps because I’m in such a hurry.
 I’m impatient.
 I am burdened by the to-do’s of home maintenance.

 One out of three.
 That’s how many goals I accomplished.
-At first I felt like I’d failed.
-Then, I took another look.
+At first glance, it feels like I failed.
+But let’s take another look.

 The one goal I did accomplish had been an annual goal for a few years now.
 I remember reluctantly writing it down again last year in hopes that doing so would make it come true.
 I’ll be dadgum if the seemingly impossible didn’t actually happen.